 What happens at a sheepdog trial and why?

-Most trials in the British Isles are run to similar format.
+Most sheepdog trials in the UK are run to similar format.
 The handler and dog stand at a ‘post‘ at one end of the course and sheep are held in a ‘release pen‘ at the other.
 The course itself can be on anything from a flat field to the side of a mountain.

 On a signal to the ‘letters out’ three or four sheep (more in major competitions) are released and quietly encouraged to move to a peg a few yards away.
 The idea is that the sheep stay by the peg although nobody has yet found a way of telling them.